 We’re always tired, not just from the strain of day to day caregiving but because sleep may become elusive when you’re a caregiver.

 You’re always worried about something, which carries over into some form of anxiety and stress that disrupts sleep.
-Or it could be your loved one is having a bad time and unable to sleep, and so you stay awake and watch over them.
+Or it could be your loved one is having a bad time and unable to sleep, so you stay awake and watch over them.

 We try to catch a nap when we can.
-This lack of sleep drains you, makes it harder for you to function at 100% (let’s not talk about how we look!)
+This lack of sleep drains you, and makes it harder for you to function at 100% (let’s not talk about how we look!)

 A full night’s sleep is something I crave, but on the other hand, it’s also scary.
 I read something on Twitter about how terrified someone was after a full night’s sleep in 25 years and raced to their loved one side, worried that something awful had happened to them.
 I get that.